Best Lehenga Tailor In Delhi

 Which Type of Lehenga Is Best?

-Every lehenga choli is beautiful, but one type is by far the most popular; the sharara lehenga.
-The sharara has no upper half, and instead, the waist is accented by ropes.
+Every lehenga choli is beautiful, but one type is by far the most popular: the sharara lehenga.
+The sharara has no upper half; instead, the waist is accented with ropes.

 What Is A Semi Stitched Lehenga?